 - Sign up for a Twitter account.
-Seems like common sense, but for a Social Media neophyte, it can be a big one.
+Seems like common sense, but for a social media neophyte, it can be a big one.
 Once you have an account – you are out there.
 People can see you, follow you, and know what you’re posting.
 It’s scary, but if you’re serious about becoming involved, creating an account is the only way to get started.
-Choose a username that represents you.
-You can use your name, or words that describe your profession, hobby, or interests.
+Choose a username that represents you (and your business if that is going to be the purpose of the account).
+You can use your name, business name, or words that describe your profession, hobby, or interests.
 The name has to be unique, so you may want to have several variations ready before you start creating your account.
 You can change your username at a later time if needed.

 3. Start Tweeting.
 Don’t think you have anything to say?
 Start with tweeting out an interesting news article.
 Most of the major news affiliates like CNN or Fox News post Tweet links right on their articles.
 Click it and you’ll have a ready-made tweet.
 Just click Send.